 Cellulite Scrubbing Hot Process Soap Recipe with Rosemary, Grapefruit & Cedarwood

 Cellulite is just something that most women can't avoid---it's part of being a woman!
 Even if you are thin, you can have cellulite.
 There is more general information about cellulite in this article.
-With that said, there are ways to manage it, feel great at the same time, and keep yourself healthy in the process.
+Even though it's such a common problem for women, there are ways to manage it, feel great at the same time, and keep yourself healthy in the process.
 One of these ways is to use soap with cellulite-fighting ingredients!
 Yep---the recipe for this hot process soap is filled with ingredients that help tone the skin, increase circulation, and provide an exfoliation benefit.

 If you are not familiar with making hot process soap, you can visit this link and this link for very detailed picture tutorials.
 All of the steps are provided here, but for really complete steps and pictures, those two articles are extremely well-laid out!